 in reducing the original monument’s designation, the government has planned to offer an old-west, gold rush-style land grab for civilians and corporations to lease the land – a “claim” is made by pounding stakes into the four corners of your claim - up to twenty acres per claim, and a $212 processing fee. after making a claim and paying the processing fee, an annual maintenance fee of $150 is required.

 there are over 300 uranium mining claims located within the original monument boundaries – the vast majority of those claims are located outside the reduced boundaries. energy fuels, a canadian uranium producer, owns many of those claims. energy fuels, and many other uranium mining corporations as well as gas and oil drilling corporations lobbied hard for the reduction so that the land would be opened up to mining and drilling.

 there are currently three separate federal lawsuits challenging the reduction’s legality: by the five native american tribes, several conservation groups and patagonia. the results of these lawsuits are still not resolved.

-to view the images and purchase prints, (note: all profits from bears ears print sales will be donated to the bears ears coalition for all purchases made between january 1, 2019 and march 31, 2019) please follow this link: bears ears national monument images. many of these images will not be offered for purchase after march 31, 2019.
+to view the images and purchase prints or donate to the bears ears coalition, (note: all profits from bears ears print sales will be donated to the bears ears coalition for all purchases made between january 1, 2019 and march 31, 2019) please follow this link: bears ears national monument images. many of these images will not be offered for purchase after march 31, 2019.